RoysSpaceXL/0BaseLine/Storybook.md

 Event system documentation and usage examples:

 ### Available Events
-- `ready` - Fired when Playground is initialized
+- `ready` - Fired when Baseline is initialized
 - `render` - Fired when a diagram is rendered
 - `error` - Fired when an error occurs
 - `themeChange` - Fired when theme changes